wechaty/docusaurus/docusaurus/docs/contributing/overview.md

 This post explains the process of contributing to the Wechaty project.

-For all interactions within the project, kindly read and abide by the rules in [Wechaty Community Code of Conduct](code-of-conduct.md).
+Wechaty is an open source software which is highly relied on volunteers to maintain.
+As we keep growing, we always welcome more people to join us.
+Please read through and abide by [Wechaty Community Code of Conduct](code-of-conduct.md).

-Wechaty is a community that lives on its volunteers.
-As it keeps growing, we always need more people to help the users and the community.
-You can contribute in many ways, either to the framework itself or in the wider ecosystem.

 ### Why should you contribute?